AndreaCrotti/pyconuk2012_slides/deco_context/deco.rst

 .. decorators and context managers, because they are not really so
 .. hard and they are widely used patterns in Python.

+..
+Before I start, if anyone would like to try out while I'm speaking,
+.. all the code is available already on this address.

 Andrea Crotti
+@andreacrotti

 https://github.com/andreacrotti/pyconuk2012_slides